 Don’t worry about any marker still showing; it will get covered by the paint.

 If you want the lettering to be more pronounced, dab in a darker colour (I didn’t do that step).
 Then spray the entire piece with the texture paint (I used a light grey).
+By the way, make sure the paint you choose is compatible with styrofoam; some paints will literally melt it!

 If using this indoors, add a mound of dirt and a dead flower (I used dried moss and a faux flower at the base).